mwvgroup/pittgoogle-client/docs/source/listings.rst

       - Alert data from the LVK O4 observing run.
 This table is an archive of the lvk-alerts Pub/Sub stream.
         It has the same schema as the original alert bytes, including nested and repeated fields.

+.. _data lsst:

 Legacy Survey of Space and Time (LSST)
 -------------------------------

-:ref:`LSST <survey lsst>` is a wide-field, optical survey producing an alert stream at an average rate of 10^7 per night.
+:ref:`LSST <survey lsst>` is an upcoming wide-field, optical survey that is currently in the commissioning phase and producing an alert stream that is suitable for testing and development.
+LSST is expected to produce on average 10^7 alerts per night.

 Pub/Sub Alert Streams
 ^^^^^^^^^^^^^^^^^^^^^